Spotlight

 There were two phases for this project:

 I led the first phase of the project, delivering the information architecture and wireframes in collaboration with two other designers.
-I provided strategy, conducted user research, synthesized data, shared findings, and created information architecture and wireframes.
+I provided the strategy and conducted user research.
+Then, as a team, we collaborated on the design of the information architecture, wireframes, and UI redesign.

 Pillars of Success